Location: 13 miles (21 km) from Yosemite entrance; 30 miles (48 km) from Yosemite Valley; via Highway 120 (map)

 remains such a modest size after so many years.

-Closest to Yosemite: The Sunset Inn is 2 miles (3.5 km) outside the Highway 120 entrance, and the Evergreen Lodge is 1.5 miles (2.5 km) from the Hetch Hetchy entrance.
+Closest to Yosemite: The Evergreen Lodge is 1.5 miles (2.5 km) from the Hetch Hetchy entrance.

-Best Reviews: The Blackberry Inn and the Sunset Inn both get consistently high marks on TripAdvisor (see the reviews links below).
+Best Reviews: The Blackberry Inn and the Evergreen Lodge get consistently high marks on TripAdvisor (see the reviews links below).

 Conventional Hotel Rooms: At the America's Best Value Inn and the Yosemite Riverside Inn.

-Cabins: Available at the Evergreen Lodge, the Sunset Inn, and the Yosemite Ridge Resort.
+Cabins: Available at the Evergreen Lodge and the Yosemite Ridge Resort.
 The Yosemite Riverside Inn deals primarily in conventional hotel rooms but also has two cabins.
 The Yosemite Lakes Resort has cabins, but they lack bathrooms.

 RV Sites: At the Yosemite Lakes Resort and the Yosemite Ridge Resort.